 - Philanthropic contributions and pledges received to support the renovation of Mood-Bridwell Hall exceed $11 million.

 Distribute funds in response to student applications for support when emergencies arise

-- Donations of approximately $69,132 were added to the SU Student Emergency fund and $126,446 was awarded to students.
+- Cumulatively, donations of $84,077 have been added to the SU Emergency Scholarship Fund and $130,082 has been awarded to students.